-Pros of Using Concrete
+Advantages of Using Concrete

 Concrete pavers are durable, and come in a wide range of sizes, making them an attractive option for homeowners who want something that will last but don’t necessarily have the time or money to do significant upkeep on their stone patio surfaces.
 They’re also highly customizable as they can be pressed with ornamental patterns or have their surfaces molded to mimic real stone.

-Cons of Using Concrete
+Disadvantages of Using Concrete

 Dyed concrete pavers can fade and lose their color over time, especially in sunny areas.
 There can also be a drastic variation in quality, so it’s best to work with a professional paver installer that is known for their exceptional quality.

 Overall, each of these stones has its own advantages when it comes to creating your beautifully hardscaped patio.
 If you’re looking for stone patio cost information, hardscape landscaping ideas, or more help in choosing which stone type is best for your needs, our team at Solicito & Son would be delighted to help.
 Contact us today to request a free quote for your next project.

 Our family-owned business has over 35 years of experience designing and installing impressive landscapes and hardscapes with unwavering attention to detail and exceptional craftsmanship.
 Solicito & Son Contracting offers landscaping services in NJ, NY and NYC.
 We can help you conceptualize the outdoor space of your dreams and suggest the best stones for your project.